 Apply their phonetic skills to decode unfamiliar words with the hard and soft 'c' and 'g' 1 2 Identify and correctly pronounce words containing the vowel diphthongs ow, ou, oi and oy.
 2 2 Distinguish those words in which /s/ and /x/ are pronounced as /z/ 3 1 Use knowledge of phonics to accurately spell rhyming words 1 1 Apply their knowledge of the r-controlled vowel to spell and practice the correct pronunciation of 'ar', 'er', 'ir', 'or'. 'ur' controlled vowels 3 1 Use context clues to infer meaning of unfamiliar and novel words 1 2 Explain the meaning of (a) antonyms, (b) synonyms and select the correct responses by using context clues (semantics).
+3 1

-3 1 LOVMENT (COMPRE HENSION) STRAND: READING FOR MEANING AND EN TOTAL COMMENT LITEROION) STRAND: READING FOR MEANING AND EN TERM UNIT · , MAJOR OBJECTIVES Recall elements and details of a story using the TERM UNIT MAJOR OBJECTIVES Recall elements and details of a story using the 5 W's- who, what, where, when, why Analyze a picture to make predictions and read TERM 1 UNIT 2 MAJOR OBJECTIVES Recall elements and details of a story using the 5 W's- who, what, where, when, why Analyze a picture to make predictions and read text to confirm or revise their prediction TERM 1 1 UNIT 2 MAJOR OBJECTIVES Recall elements and details of a story using the 5 W's- who, what, where, when, why Analyze a picture to make predictions and read text to confirm or revise their prediction Distinguish between reality and fantasy TERM 1 1 2 UNIT 2 1 2 MAJOR OBJECTIVES Recall elements and details of a story using the 5 W's- who, what, where, when, why Analyze a picture to make predictions and read text to confirm or revise their prediction Distinguish between reality and fantasy Identify basic rhythm and rhyme in poetry Associate words and phrases with particular 1 1 2 1 UNIT 2 1 2 1
+STRAND: READING FOR MEANING AND ENJOYMENT (COMPREHENSION)

+MAJOR OBJECTIVES TERMS UNITS Recall elements and details of a story using the 5 W's- who, what, where, when, why 1 2 Analyze a picture to make predictions and read text to confirm or revise their prediction 1 1 Distinguish between reality and fantasy 2 2 Identify basic rhythm and rhyme in poetry 1 1 Associate words and phrases with particular sensory appeals 2 1 Draw conclusion about the moral of a story read/heard 2 2 Analyze and interpret questions at the different levels eg. (literal and inferential) 2 1